-1.Track your training Start writing down all of your workouts, and use that information to guide your running schedule.
+Start writing down all of your workouts, and use that information to guide your running schedule.
 (This could also help you identify WHY you are in a running slump.)
 Make notes about how you feel before, during, and after a run.
 Keep track of your shoes here too so you know when it’s time to replace them!
 Pay attention to when you are doing your strength workouts and how that may impact your running, along with how many rest days you take each week.

-3.Focus on recovery Are you sleeping enough?
+Are you sleeping enough?
 Eating well?
 Taking enough rest days?
 Foam rolling or doing other strategies to help your muscles recover?
 Giving yourself a mental break?
 Also, make sure you are taking planned breaks from running!

-4.Set a goal Sometimes a running slump can simply be due to “going through the motions” with no real goal in mind.
+Sometimes a running slump can simply be due to “going through the motions” with no real goal in mind.
 Setting a goal like a race or even something related to a particular workout or long run can help.

-6.Try something new Sometimes we may just get sick of running (gasp!) and that’s ok!
+Sometimes we may just get sick of running (gasp!) and that’s ok!
 There are so many other ways to exercise, and by doing a different activity it could lead to a renewed sense of running enjoyment when we return to the sport.
-(Click here to view strength training workouts on Pinterest!)

-8.Respect where you are If you look at some of the comments from last week’s post about this, many runners can relate to the idea that sometimes our bodies just do not cooperate in the way we would like them to and there is often no rhyme or reason to this.
+If you have been running for awhile you probably know that sometimes our bodies just do not cooperate in the way we would like them to and there is often no rhyme or reason to this.
 It’s best to just accept this, and train in a way that feels right at the time.
 Just believe that your speed/endurance/motivation will come back when the time is right!

 How do you overcome a running slump?